 Streaming services far outpace that rate.
-Over the past four years, the five main live TV streaming services — Hulu, Sling, DIRECTV NOW, YouTube TV and PlayStation Vue — have raised prices by an average of 12.98% each year.
+Over the past four years, the four main live TV streaming services — Hulu, Sling, DIRECTV STREAM and YouTube TV — have raised prices by an average of 12.98% each year.
 That said, they started from much lower prices than cable TV, but it’s still a startling trend.

 Cord cutters are happier with their service than TV customers